 Today's food service industry demands well rounded, well versed, and exceptionally talented individuals with skills that transcend and blend the roles of culinary professionals with the artistry and science of the professional baker/pastry artisan.
 While demanding of both time and talent, this program will reward the student with a well developed skill set and drive for continued excellence.
-The course will focus on several key aspects including exceptional knife skills, exceptional understanding of ingredients, industry standard equipment utilization, timing, leadership, and communication.
+The course will focus on several key aspects including exceptional knife skills, a working understanding of ingredients and their application, industry standard equipment utilization, timing, leadership, and communication.